-The tech market and all it offers is on a track of consistent growth.
-The convenience and possibility this offers to every corner of life is on the rise and can’t be overstated.
-One corner that’s getting a lot of attention, education.
+The tech market and all it offers are on track for consistent growth.
+The convenience and possibility this offers to every corner of life are on the rise and can’t be overstated.
+One corner that’s getting a lot of attention is education.
 From kindergarten to college graduation, the way learning and teaching is approached is evolving due to technological change.

 Technology for Classroom Participation

 For a variety of reasons, student participation isn’t usually something a whole class does together.
 If a teacher asks a question, not everyone can feasibly raise their hand to give an answer.

 Not only that but students who have the answer might also be anxious to raise their hands in front of a room full of other people.

 To include everyone in the discussion, many schools are investing in programs that will allow all students to get in on participation.
 Programs like TopHat or games like Kahoot allow teachers to ask a question and students to answer them.
 Most of these programs allow students to answer anonymously to the rest of the class.